w3f/polkadot-wiki/docs/learn/learn-governance.md

 other queue, the top proposal in the other queue will become a referendum.

 Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
-An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on simultaneously.
+An emergency referendum occurring at the same time as a regular referendum (either public or council-proposed) is the only time that multiple referenda will be able to be voted on simultaneously.

 Governance v2 shares the same {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}